www.dead-mans-hollow.com

 While it is always a good thing to be prepared for the trail, you should not pack more than you need.
 Adding unnecessary weight to an already strenuous hike can cause exhaustion and overheating.
 Keep in mind that if a pack is too heavy, it can easily throw you off balance.
 The results could be life-threatening on a steep grade.

-It is extremely important to wear the proper footwear while exploring the trails of Dead Man's Hollow.
+It is extremely important to have the proper footwear while exploring the trails of Dead Man's Hollow.
 Make sure that you are hiking in a pair of shoes or boots that provide stability and comfort.
-Shoes that are inadequate for outdoor activites can cause slips and falls.
+Shoes that are inadequate for outdoor activities can cause slips and falls.
 An accident of this nature can be very dangerous in remote locations.

 Check Weather Conditions